jradlak/OFSim/README.md

 The assembly program has access to the computer's memory, where telemetry data of the rocket's flight is stored.
 Based on this data, the program can issue commands to the rocket, such as changing the direction and length of the thrust vector, controlling a set of rotating gyroscopes in orbit, etc.

-In addition to the built-in assembly language, it is possible to write flight programs in Python.
+In addition to the built-in assembly language, it is possible to write flight programs in Python or control rocked manually using comuputer's keyboard.

 The program includes a special mode that displays a graph of the rocket's predicted trajectory.
 The simulation is performed in real time and on a real scale.